Pumpkin Chocolate Chip Bundt Cake

 How to Store

-This pumpkin bundt cake can be stored for 3 days in an airtight container in the fridge.
-If you don’t add the icing, the cake can be kept in an airtight container at room temperature for 2-3 days.
+• Refrigerate.
+Store the frosted pumpkin chocolate chip bundt cake in an airtight container in the fridge for up to 3 days.
+The unfrosted cake can be kept in an airtight container at room temperature for 2-3 days.

 Helpful Tools For This Recipe